-- Students who have completed a baccalaureate degree are given preference in the admissions process.
-In addition, students who have been educated in universities outside the U.S. or Canada are required to complete at least one year of college and all the dental prerequisite courses in the U.S. or Canada.
+- Students who have been educated in universities outside the U.S. or Canada must complete at least one year of college and all dental prerequisite courses in the U.S. or Canada

+Students who have completed a baccalaureate degree are given preference in the admissions process.
 Applicants must demonstrate proficiency in English as determined through the interview, essays and Reading Comprehension score on the Dental Admission Test.

 Dental Admission Test (DAT)

 Every applicant must take the Dental Admission Test (DAT).
 The test should be taken no later than the fall of the application year.
 DAT scores are an important component considered in the Admissions process.
 Applications will not be reviewed without reported DAT scores.
 DAT scores more than two years old at the time of application will not be accepted.

 For additional information, including status of applications already sent, please email: email@example.com, or call 1-800-441-4363.